“…The light shines in darkness; and the darkness comprehends it not.”

 A couple of significant, Biblical examples of “Cutting Ties”

 There are numerous instructions and examples throughout the Bible of God’s people cutting ties with others: I have posted some of them here in this article.
-However, for me, there are two examples which seem very profound and applicable to our discussion here.
+However, for me, there are two examples that seem very profound and applicable to our discussion here.

 The first occurrence of cutting ties in the Bible that I would like to call to your attention is with God Himself in the book of Beginnings: Genesis.
 This is a story that you have probably heard countless times: But have you ever considered it in this light?